MohiniChel/Hacker_News_Clone/README.md

 2. Displaying all the news fetch from Hacker news official API.

-3. Can toggle between Latest Stories, Best stories and Latest stories.
+3. Can toggle between Top Stories, Best stories and Latest stories.

-4. Can check the full story or news after click the perticular news.
+4. Can check the full story or news after clicking the perticular news.

 5. Can check the time, date and total numbers of comments for the particular news.